davep/org-davep-2bit/README.md

 this if you look at the [human genome data](http://hgdownload.cse.ucsc.edu/goldenPath/hg38/bigZips/), for example.

-Right now this repo is in active development, giving be a fun project to de-rust my rusty Common Lisp knowledge and to get used to [SLIME](https://common-lisp.net/project/slime/) again.
+Right now this repo is in active development, giving me a fun project to de-rust my rusty Common Lisp knowledge and to get used to [SLIME](https://common-lisp.net/project/slime/) again.